Majouliaymen/angular-coding-assignment/README.md

 # Coding Assignment
 We want you to create an Angular application that replies to the following notes.
 You should use:
-- Angular latest stable version
+- Angular v18
-- [Primeng library](https://primeng.org/installation) along with [Primeflex library](https://primeflex.org/installation) CSS utility library to make the pages look nice.
+- [Primeng library v17](https://v17.primeng.org/installation) along with [Primeflex library](https://primeflex.org/installation) CSS utility library to make the pages look nice.

 ### API